microsoft/Windows-Camera/Samples/SensorActivityMonitorConsoleApp/readme.md

-SensorActivityMonitorConsoleApp is the full compileable project seen in the [IMFSensorActivityMonitor API documentation in docs.microsoft.com](https://docs.microsoft.com/windows/win32/api/mfidl/nn-mfidl-imfsensoractivitymonitor)
+SensorActivityMonitorConsoleApp is the full compilable project seen in the [IMFSensorActivityMonitor API documentation in docs.microsoft.com](https://docs.microsoft.com/windows/win32/api/mfidl/nn-mfidl-imfsensoractivitymonitor)